Want to get rich or feel rich? You might as well take advantage of rich people! OK, I'm not trying to be insidious. Hear

 I adamantly thought the house wouldn’t sell for more than $4.85 million because the luxury Honolulu real estate market has softened since it last sold for $4.85 million in 2016.
 Inventory is up double digits and other properties in the neighborhood have been sitting for years.
 The jobs in Honolulu do not support such housing prices either.

 Well, guess what?
 After 160+ days on the market, the house finally sold for a whopping $5.3 million!
 Yes, it sold for $600,000 less than asking price.
 But it still sold for $450,000 more than what it was originally purchased for.
 Further, it sold for $750,000 more than what it should have sold for.

 A realtor in the know who vigorously defended the sale wrote in the comments section, “Go back and take a look at this in home in 5 years.
 They will most likely make money.
 But that is not their motive.
 Living in a beautiful home with their family is more important than a financial incentive.
 Some people actually still believe in that.
-I have never met the buyers and do not know them at all except they are apparently very happy people now.“
+I have never met the buyers.
+But apparently, they are very happy people now.“